-While we briefly covered forex candlestick charting analysis in the previous lesson, we’ll now dig in a little and discuss them more in detail.
+While we briefly covered Japanese candlestick charting analysis in the previous lesson, we’ll now dig in a little and discuss them more in detail.
 Let’s do a quick review first.

 Back in the day when Godzilla was still a cute little lizard, the Japanese created their own old school version of technical analysis to trade rice.
 That’s right, rice.

-Okay, so what the heck are forex candlesticks?
+Okay, so what the heck are Japanese candlesticks?

 The best way to explain is by using a picture:

 Japanese candlesticks are formed using the open, high, low, and close of the chosen time period.